Axistorm1/coconut/readme.md

 Add coconut.config <br>

 # Known bugs
--v: Not all lines get correctly displayed
+-v: Not all lines get correctly displayed <br>
 This repository has a false positive coding style error (F9)

 # Contribute